Saturday, December 20, 2025

 Gravenberch’s shot map

-As we can see, he attempts a lot of shots from outside the box, and a lot from the side.
+As we can see, he attempts many shots from outside the box and from the side.
 These are areas with lower xG, meaning that the chances of a shot going in from there are lesser.
 Gravenberch needs to improve on this regard.
 He is good at entering the final third through key passes and dribbles.
 However, he is unable to convert them into goals.
 He has an xG of 0.19 per game and scores around 0.18 goals per game.
-This statistic tells us that Gravenberch has the capability to score more goals than he already does, and if he sharpens his finishing, he can bag himself a good amount of goals every season.
+This statistic suggests that Gravenberch has the potential to score more goals than he already does, and if he sharpens his finishing, he can score a significant number of goals every season.

 Conclusion

-Gravenberch should be getting more minutes in the upcoming season, and be trusted by ten Hag.
-If Van De Beek leaves to Real Madrid, Gravenberch could be moved to a more advanced position as it complements his skills very well too.
+Gravenberch should be getting more minutes in the upcoming season and be trusted by Ten Hag.
+If Van De Beek leaves for Real Madrid, Gravenberch could be moved to a more advanced position, as it complements his skills very well too.

 While Gravenberch shows a lot of skill already, he is only 18 years of age.
-Gravenberch still has a lot to learn and has time to develop his skill.
+Gravenberch still has a lot to learn and has time to develop his skills.
 His talent for youngsters in the Eredivisie is second to none, as we have seen in this analysis.
-But, he still has a lot to work towards, like his aerial duels and finishing.
-Gravenberch has generated a media buzz around him and should he stick to his development with Ajax Amsterdam, he should become one of the greatest produced from the academy.
+But he still has a lot to work towards, like his aerial duels and finishing.
+Gravenberch has generated a media buzz around him, and if he continues his development with Ajax Amsterdam, he should become one of the greatest products of the academy.